nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 **Around 2,700 tests fail 💥**

-It turns out that more than half of our tests _depend_ on the data being persisted between tests.
+It turns out that more than half of our tests depended on the data being persisted between tests.
 Clean up the database in between and they will start falling like dominos!

 !["Everybody has a plan, until they get punched in the mouth" from Mike Tyson](./everybody-has-a-plan.jpg)